sparsha-2011/physical-ai-learning-journey/projects/omniglam-sdg/README.md

 | `bounding_box_2d_tight_*.npy` | Bounding box coordinates | Object detection training |
 | `bounding_box_2d_tight_*.json` | Shade class labels | Annotation metadata |

-**Dataset statistics:**
+**Dataset statistics (v2):**
-- Total frames: 500
+- Total frames: 1000
-- Train: 397 frames · Val: 99 frames
+- Train: 800 frames · Val: 200 frames
-- Shade distribution: balanced (226–263 appearances per shade)
+- 7 shade classes: balanced distribution
-- Average shades per frame: 1.7
+- 7 case colour variants per shade
+- 7 background variants

 ---

+## 🔍 Inference Pipeline

+Detection and shade classification are intentionally separated into two stages:

+**Stage 1 — YOLOv8 detection (neural network)**
+Trained on synthetic data to detect and localise lipstick tubes in any image, regardless of casing colour or background.
+Returns a bounding box.

+**Stage 2 — Colour matching (RGB distance)**
+Crops the top 30% of the bounding box (the bullet tip region).
+Extracts the average pixel colour.
+Finds the closest OmniGlam shade by Euclidean distance in RGB space.

+This architecture is robust to real-world variation.
+The neural network handles the spatial detection problem.
+Colour mathematics handles the shade identification problem.
+Each stage does what it does best.

+---

 ## 💼 Why this matters

-**For retail companies:**
+**For retail robotics:**
-A robot that can identify specific lipstick shades by name enables automated shelf restocking, order fulfilment, and inventory management in beauty retail — Sephora, Ulta, MAC stores globally.

-**For NVIDIA:**
-Demonstrates Isaac Sim's SDG pipeline applied to retail beauty — a market segment where fine-grained product recognition (shade-level, not just category-level) is the key technical challenge.
+Robots operating in retail environments need to recognise specific product variants at scale, not just product categories.
+Collecting real-world training data for this is slow, expensive, and hard to scale.
+This project demonstrates that synthetic data generation in Isaac Sim can replace that entire data collection process.

 **Research backing:**
 - [Synthetica (NVIDIA, 2024)](https://arxiv.org/abs/2410.21153) — photorealistic synthetic data closes the sim-to-real gap